fyrworx4/fyrworx4.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hello!
 My name is Taylor.
-I'm currently working as an Associated Red Team Consultant at CrowdStrike.
+I'm currently working as an Associate Red Team Consultant at CrowdStrike.

 I studied at Cal Poly Pomona from 2019 to 2023, where I was part of a club called [SWIFT](https://www.calpolyswift.org/) and also competed in CCDC and CPTC through [CPP Cyber](https://cysec.team/).